qmkarriem/physical-computing-midterm/README.md

   fallIndicator(hiPin, hiFreq, hiFallMessage);
 }
 ```
+This method detects falls, but not impacts, which might be detected when a single value has exceeded a threshold.
+I wanted to avoid damaging components (especially before I had an enclosure), so detecting falls seemed like a better idea than impacts.

-I had to account for negative values due to device rotation; I got a lot of false positives just by turning the device upside down (and burned through my allotment of free SMS messages on IFTTT in a day and had to switch to app notifications).
+To do fall detection, I had to account for negative values due to device rotation; I got a lot of false positives just by turning the device upside down (and burned through my allotment of free SMS messages on IFTTT in a day and had to switch to app notifications).
 I had some difficulties with the built-in abs() function in Arduino, and eventually just ended up using if statements instead, e.g.:
 ```
 if (x < 0){x = -x;} //ignore rotation data in determining fall status
 ```